-In 2001, the museum acquired the archive of African American photographer Charles “Teenie” Harris, consisting of nearly 80,000 photographic negatives spanning from the 1930s to the 1970s.
+In 2001, the museum acquired the archive of African American photographer Charles “Teenie” Harris, consisting of over 70,000 photographic negatives spanning from the 1930s to the 1970s.
 The museum continues to work with a Teenie Harris Advisory Committee to identify the photographs.
 Many of these images have been catalogued and digitized and are available online via the Teenie Harris Archive.

 In both 2003 and 2012, the Scaife Galleries, home for many of the paintings, sculptures, works on paper, and decorative arts in the museum’s collection, reopened after yearlong renovations.
 There is now a larger space—Gallery One—featuring works on paper and photography, and the contemporary art galleries incorporate decorative arts and works on paper along with paintings, sculpture, and film and video pieces.
 Resource areas and comfortable seating have also been integrated into the space.